Bookings Workflow

 Stages that are not Open can either be:

-- Archived - Opportunity has not been won, but is not dead, it may be revisited at a later date
+- Archived - Booking has not been won, but is not dead, it may be revisited at a later date

-- Lost - Opportunity is dead, and there’s no further action that can be taken
+- Lost - Booking is dead, and there’s no further action that can be taken

 Once a Stage is no longer Open , it won’t feature as a statistic on the funnel diagram on the Sales Pipeline as there’s no further action to be taken.